 The conditioned samples shall be removed from the conditioning environment, quickly clamped into place on the dispenser cabinet, and impacted as previously described.

-Alternatively, the test in IEC 60079-0 may be used.
+Alternatively, the resistance to impact test in IEC 60079-0 may be used.

 Figure 1 – Impact Test